amirrajan/mokepon/readme.md

   (interactive)
   (run-clojure "lein figwheel"))

-;;research this, it breaks autocompletion in clojurescript
-;(add-hook 'cider-repl-mode-hook #'company-mode)
+;;research this, it breaks autocompletion in clojurescript ;(add-hook 'cider-repl-mode-hook #'company-mode)
 ```

 - First time you open a `.cljs` file run: `M-x figwheel-repl` and `M-x
   cider-jack-in-clojurescript`
-- An process will be started which will be the figwheel repl (cider is
+- A process will be started which will be the figwheel repl (cider is
   used for autocompletion).
 - You can use `repl.cljs` to interact with the applications (send data
-  from that buffer to the process using `M-x inf-clojure-eval-last-sexp`.
+  from that buffer to the process using `M-x inf-clojure-eval-last-sexp`).